-Any of these occurrences may harm our business, financial condition and prospects significantly.
-In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our product candidates or result in the development of our product candidates being stopped early.
+Many of the factors described above that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our product candidates or result in the development of our product candidates being stopped early.

-Historically, direct inhibition of any RAS protein itself has been challenging due to a lack of tractable, or "druggable," binding pockets and we are not aware of any programs in clinical development that have successfully targeted any RAS(ON) protein.
+Historically, direct inhibition of any RAS protein has been challenging due to a lack of tractable, or "druggable," binding pockets and we are not aware of any programs in clinical development that have successfully targeted any RAS(ON) protein.
 Given this approach is unproven, it may not be successful.

 Historically, direct inhibition of any RAS protein has been challenging due to a lack of tractable, or "druggable," binding pockets.
-Our tri-complex technology has enabled us to develop what we believe to be the first potent, selective cell-active inhibitors of multiple mutant RAS(ON) proteins.
+Our tri-complex technology has enabled us to develop potent, cell-active inhibitors of multiple mutant RAS(ON) proteins.
 We are not aware of any programs in clinical development that have successfully targeted any RAS(ON) protein.
 We cannot be certain that our approach will lead to the development of approvable or marketable products, alone or in combination with other therapies.